 History of the Institute

 Our professional educators were the natural partners to assist in this goal.
 To provide the teachers with the tools and training needed, the Wisconsin Institute Teacher Education Series was created and had its inaugural session as the Wisconsin Institute of Financial and Economic Education in 2001 featuring the Credit and Money Week.
-It began as a one-week, three graduate credit program with an option for Wisconsin Department of Public Instruction clock-hours if graduate credits were not needed.
+It began as a one-week, three graduate credit (optional) program.
 An additional two days were added (Saving, Investing and Insurance) in 2002, and two complete one-week sessions in 2003.
 In the year 2004, three one-week sessions took place with the inclusion of Financial Milestones and Entrepreneurship (now Paychecks, Financial Contracts and Entrepreneurship).
 Each session is designed to stand-alone and one is not required to participate in the others.

 In 2005, the next level of achievement for this education series was reached.
-The Wisconsin Institute is now the National Institute of Financial and Economic Literacy and open to educators throughout the country.
+The Wisconsin Institute became the National Institute of Financial and Economic Literacy and opened its doors to educators across the country.

 The Institute's success is a combination of several factors: the dedicated teachers of our youth, highly qualified college educators, a great learning environment, committed sponsors who make lower tuition fees possible, industry professionals throughout the country who volunteer their time and materials to bring the lessons from the classroom into the real world and committed volunteers.
 Without each of these key components, the Institute would not be possible.